carylee/flourishinplace/content/braincare.md

 -   Reviewing records and consulting with multidisciplinary professional team

--   Performing cognitive assessment and quality-of-life assessment, and
+-   Performing an interests inventory and quality-of-life assessment, and

 -   Conducting in-depth interviews with client, care partners, other family members.